jonnmur/bidrento/README.md

 ## Usage

 1. Run `php artisan serve` to start the PHP development server.
-2. Development server should start at `http://localhost:8000`.
+2. Development server should start at, so open in browser: `http://localhost:8000`.

 ## Created files for this assignment